-We’re all very used to the convenience of printers and photocopiers, but how did the modern photocopier as we know it come to be?
+We’re all very used to the convenience of printers and photocopiers, but how did the modern photocopier as we know it comes to be?
 In our last blog post, we covered a brief history of the modern printer, so today, we take a look at a brief history of the photocopier.

 Nowadays, multi-functional machines that can print, photocopy, scan and email are incredibly popular in modern offices.
 However, stand-alone photocopiers filled the distinct gap for copying facilities at the time.